What Can You Do about Sexual Harassment and Assault in the Workplace?

 Most employers will require employees to enter into confidentiality and non-disparagement agreements as a condition of settling their claims and receiving compensation.
 In negotiating such provisions, employees can often require employers to provide positive references and/or refrain from making negative or disparaging comments about the employee.
 But even if the employee enters into such an agreement, she always retains the right to report her concerns to the EEOC, law enforcement, or other regulatory agencies.
 And she always retains the right to testify truthfully in response to a subpoena or other court order.

-Can my employer retaliate against me for filing a sexual harassment claim?
+Can my employer retaliate against me for filing a sexual harassment or assault claim?

 It is against the law for an employer to retaliate against an employee for rejecting sexual advances, opposing such misconduct, or reporting sexual harassment.
 If an employee reports sexual harassment and the employer takes action against her because of her complaint, the employee may have a claim for retaliation.
 To be considered retaliation under the law, the action must be something that would discourage a reasonable person from reporting the harassment.
 That includes actions such as hiring, firing, non-promotion, demotion, undesirable reassignment, retaliatory harassment or change in pay or benefits.
 Also, the employer must have taken the action because of the complaint.

-Where can I get more information about sexual harassment?
+Where can I get more information about sexual harassment and assault?

 The U.S. Equal Employment Opportunity Commission has very helpful information and resources about sexual harassment.